andyhassun5150/ME384Q-Fan-Pendulum-Control/README.md

 # ME384Q-Fan-Pendulum-Control
-Project to control angle of pendulum with a fan by Andres Hassun and Kelly Hyun
+Project to the control angle of a pendulum with a fan by Andres Hassun and Kelly Hyun

 This project was added to GitHub after its completion to provide easy visibility to others.
 Arduino control code, Matlab transfer function code, and Python video analysis code was written by Andres and MatLab simulation code was written by Kelly.
 CAD was created in SOLIDWORKS by Andres.